aoifeJin/retail-inventory-sales-analysis/README.md

 - **data/**
   Contains the dataset used in this project.
-  - `retail_sales.csv` – Simulated retail sales dataset used for the analysis.
+  - `retail_sales.csv` : Simulated retail sales dataset used for the analysis.

 - **notebooks/**
   Contains the main analysis notebook.
-  - `retail_sales_analysis.ipynb` – Jupyter Notebook with the full data analysis, visualizations, and insights.
+  - `retail_sales_analysis.ipynb` : Jupyter Notebook with the full data analysis, visualizations and insights.

 - **README.md**
-  Provides an overview of the project, including objectives, methods, and key insights.
+  Provides an overview of the project, including objectives, methods and key insights.

-- **LICENSE**
-  Specifies how this project can be used or shared.

-- **.gitignore**
-  Lists files and folders that should not be tracked by Git.

 ---